ClickCease

 Your house needs to look clean and well-maintained without spending a fortune on renovations.

-You can do a serious deep clean, get rid of clutter, and fix anything that’s obviously broken.
+You can do a serious deep clean, get rid of clutter, and fix anything broken.
 A fresh coat of paint in boring neutral colors makes everything look newer, too.

 Just skip the expensive kitchen remodel or fancy landscaping projects.
 Buyers want to see that you’ve taken care of the place.